N S E W

 One unusual combination.

 Most leadership coaches have never held a tiller under pressure.
-Most skippers have never coached a team through a cultural breakdown.
-Anton does both — and built a framework from the intersection.
+Most skippers have never coached a team through a hard merger, a misaligned leadership team, or the months when no one wants to say what everyone is thinking.
+I did both — and built a framework from the intersection.

-Over twelve years working with technology teams across Germany, Israel and Ukraine, one pattern emerged consistently: the leaders who struggled most were not lacking intelligence or strategy.
+Over twelve years working with tech teams across Germany, Israel and Ukraine, one pattern emerged consistently: the leaders who struggled most were not lacking intelligence or strategy.
 They were lacking the experience of genuine pressure without escape routes.
-The ocean provides that in a way no boardroom ever can.
+The sea provides that in a way no meeting room ever can.

-Anton holds an ISSA skipper certification and access to charter vessels across the Mediterranean.
-He facilitates every retreat personally — which means you are not buying a programme delivered by a stranger.
+Every passage facilitated and organized personally — which means you are not buying a programme delivered by a stranger.
 You are sailing with the person who built the method.

-He speaks English, Hebrew, Ukrainian, Russian and German — and understands the specific cultural dynamics of each.
+I lived in Ukraine, Israel and Germany — and understand the specific cultural dynamics of each.
 This matters more than it sounds on a boat where there is nowhere to retreat to politeness.

 Five Days at Sea